-The COVID-19 Atrush action plan, originally implemented in February 2020 and augmented through the addition of multiple quarantine stages for Atrush site arrivals as well as Erbil office staff, has been maintained through Q2 2021 ensuring the continued safety and security of Atrush operations staff and contractors, the KRG vaccination program was launched on March 4, 2021.
-KRG travel restrictions were relaxed during Q2 2021, a key element of gradual return to normal business operations.
+The COVID-19 Atrush action plan, originally implemented in February 2020 and augmented through the addition of multiple quarantine stages for Atrush site arrivals as well as Erbil office staff, has been maintained through Q3 2021 ensuring the continued safety and security of Atrush operations staff and contractors.
+The KRG vaccination program, launched on March 4, 2021 and now receiving approximately 100,000 doses each week, has effectuated full vaccination of approximately 15% of the eligible population with another 20% having received the first dosage.